 Data ownership

-Your organisation owns the impact data it provides.
+Your organisation owns the outcomes data it provides.

-Impact reporting often becomes risky when numbers lose their evidence trail or software pretends uncertainty does not exist.
+Outcomes reporting becomes risky when numbers lose their context or software pretends uncertainty does not exist.
 CIIS is designed to keep evidence, limits and accountability visible.

-Your organisation owns the impact data it provides.
+Your organisation owns the outcomes data it provides.

-Claims should be traceable back to source material where recorded.
+Outcome statements should link back to source material where recorded.

-Designed for aggregate impact work, with minimisation as a shared responsibility.
+Designed for aggregate outcomes work, with minimisation as a shared responsibility.

 CIIS supports decisions; it does not make them.

 CIIS includes features and operating patterns intended to support privacy and governance obligations.
-We avoid public claims like “GDPR compliant” or “APP compliant” as if software alone can guarantee legal compliance.
+We avoid blunt assertions like "GDPR compliant" or "APP compliant" as if software alone can guarantee legal compliance.

 During a pilot or procurement review, confirm the exact hosting region, subprocessors, retention, access controls, exports, deletion paths and operating responsibilities for your deployment.

-No. CIIS supports decisions with structured evidence, confidence signals and traceable outputs.
+No. CIIS supports decisions with structured evidence, data quality signals and ready-to-share outputs.
 People remain responsible for judgement, approval and action.

 Your organisation owns the impact information it enters.
 Exact processing, subprocessors, retention and export terms are handled in contract and privacy materials.

-CIIS is aimed at aggregate impact measurement, not individual case management.
+CIIS is aimed at aggregate outcomes and performance information, not individual case management.
 Account data and user-entered text can still contain personal information, so minimisation and governance remain shared responsibilities.

 CIIS is designed to support GDPR- and Australian Privacy Principle-oriented workflows.
 Legal compliance depends on your configuration, jurisdiction, subprocessors and organisational practices.